asangal/wavefront-ansible/README.md

 2) To install Wavefront Collector agent (Telegraf) on a (local machine).
 ```
-$ ansible-playbook -i inventory -l localhost wavefront-ansible.yml --extra-vars "wavefront_install_collector=true proxy_address=my-valid-wavefront-proxy-server-host.com proxy_port=2878"
+$ ansible-playbook -i "`hostname`," --connection=local wavefront-ansible.yml --extra-vars "wavefront_install_collector=true proxy_address=my-valid-wavefront-proxy-server-host.com proxy_port=2878"
 ```

-OR if you know the OS is Debian/Ubuntu based, then run:
+OR if you know the OS is Debian/Ubuntu based and and have `localhost` mentioned in a custom inventory file, then run:
 ```
 $ansible-playbook -i inventory -l localhost wavefront-ansible.yml --extra-vars "wavefront_install_collector=true proxy_address=my-valid-wavefront-proxy-server-host.com proxy_port=2878" --tags "debian"
 ```